brave-simpletons/tooling-for-developers/windows-terminal/README.md

 > :memo: NOTE :memo:
 >
-> Oh-My-Posh3 support other shell like Bash, Zsh, ... but, it will not be explain in this post.
-You can get more information on [installation documentation](https://ohmyposh.dev/docs/installation) page of oh-my-posh3.
+> Oh-My-Posh3 support other shell like Bash, Zsh, ... but, it will not be explained in this post.
+You can get more information on the [installation documentation](https://ohmyposh.dev/docs/installation) page of oh-my-posh(v3).

 ## Configuration